irahulcse/Chat_Application_Flutter/README.md

 ### Show some love :heart: and star the repo to support the project

-If you had like the project pls hit the start :+1: icon.
+If you had like the project pls hit the star :+1: icon.

 ### Working